U.S. Route 97 in Washington: Route description

 US 97 is a major highway in Washington that spans 322 mi and consists of mostly two lanes; it is undivided except for the sections that are in urban areas, such as Wenatchee, and concurrencies with I-82 and I-90.
 The entire route from the Oregon state line to the Canada–US border is part of the National Highway System, a system of roadways classified as important to the nation's economy, defense and mobility.
 At the southern terminus of the I-82 – US 12 concurrency in Union Gap, US 97 had an estimated daily average of 20,000 motorists in 2007, making it both the busiest segment of the highway in Washington and the fifth busiest segment of U.S. routes in Washington.
 The busiest segment of US 97 in 1970 was at Main Street in Selah, with a daily average of 17,100 motorists.

+Several portions of US 97 carry official designations conferred by the state legislature or the Washington State Transportation Commission at the request of local governments and groups.
+The section in Klickitat County was designated as the World War II Veterans Memorial Highway in 2020; the same designation was applied to the Douglas County section in 2022.

 Oregon to Ellensburg

 US 97 enters Washington on the Sam Hill Memorial Bridge, which crosses the Columbia River between Biggs Junction, Oregon, and Maryhill, Washington.
 The bridge is immediately north of an interchange with I-84 and US 30 on the Oregon side of the river.
 After crossing the bridge, the highway turns east to serve Maryhill State Park and crosses over the BNSF Railway's Fallbridge Subdivision, a major railroad that also carries part of Amtrak's Empire Builder passenger service.
 US 97 ascends from the Columbia River Gorge and turns north near a Stonehenge replica to intersect State Route 14 (SR 14), a riverside highway between Vancouver and the Tri-Cities that US 97 briefly follows west in a concurrency.

 The highway leaves SR 14 and its spur route to continue northeast into the Columbia Hills by following Davies Pass, parallel to the historic Maryhill Loops Road.
 US 97 reaches a plateau at the top of the hills and heads north, passing the Windy Point/Windy Flats and Big Horn wind farms and skirting the east side of Goldendale, where it intersects SR 142.
 The highway passes Goldendale Observatory State Park and follows the Little Kickitat River northeast into the Simcoe Mountains, traversing a lodgepole pine forest and serving a small Greek Orthodox monastery and Brooks Memorial State Park.
 It then crosses the Simcoe Mountains at Satus Pass, 3,107 ft above sea level, and enters the Yakama Indian Reservation.